wildfly/quickstart/kitchensink-ear/README.md

 To deploy the application, you first need to produce the archive to deploy using the following Maven goal:

-    mvn package
+    mvn clean package

-You can now deploy the artifact to JBoss AS by executing the following command:
+You can deploy the artifact to JBoss AS by executing the following command:

-    mvn jboss-as:deploy
+    mvn clean package jboss-as:deploy

 This will deploy `target/jboss-as-kitchensink-ear.ear`.